-It is a myth that portable electrical equipment and appliances must be checked every year.
-The frequency of checks will depend on the type electrical equipment used, where it is used, what it is used for and the risk of it becoming damaged.
+It's a myth that portable electrical equipment and appliances must be checked every year.
+The frequency of checks will depend on the type electrical equipment used, where it's used, what it's used for and the risk of it becoming damaged.

 In many low-risk environments - such as offices, shops and call centres - the equipment being used will pose little threat.
 Most computers, printers, servers and computer accessories will come with pre-wired plugs and cables.
-In many cases, a quick visual check of this equipment will suffice.
-You should check that there are no loose or exposed wires, no signs of damage or over heating and that the plug has the correct fuse.
+In many cases, a quick visual check of such equipment will suffice.
+You should check that there are no loose or exposed wires, no signs of damage or overheating and that the plug has the correct fuse.

 Ensuring electrical safety at work

 Although the risks from computer and IT equipment are generally low, many portable devices - such as laptop and tablet computers and mobile phones - have wires that are frequently plugged in and unplugged as employees move from one workspace to another.
 This can mean that the power cable and plug can become damaged or loose if they are not used correctly.
 A quick visual inspection can help ensure these devices remain safe.

 There are a number of simple steps you can take to ensure your other equipment is safe:

 - encourage employees to carry out quick checks of equipment and power supplies before they use them;

 - carry out regular visual checks - the frequency required will depend on what the equipment is;